CSCI-362-01-2016/The-Early-Birds/TestAutomation/docs/README.md

-To install Matplotlib download a zip of it from https://github.com/matplotlib/matplotlib
+To install Matplotlib run: "sudo apt-get install python-matplotlib"

+Next download a zip of it from https://github.com/matplotlib/matplotlib

 Then extract it and inside run "sudo python setup.py build"